To learn more check out our

 If you can predict when an influential player will be sitting out due to fatigue it can make a big difference to the game’s outcome.

-For our money the NHL is the most grueling sport in North America in terms of fatigue.
-The physical nature of the game combined with a heavy travel schedule can be brutal for athletes.
+For our money, the NHL is the most gruelling sport in North America in terms of fatigue.
+The physical nature of the game, combined with a heavy travel schedule, can be brutal for athletes.

-This is a common refrain in football but it might actually be more common in hockey.
+This is a common refrain in football, but it might be more common in hockey.
 Many of these athletes grow up thinking that playing hurt makes them a warrior.
 That’s extremely true in hockey, especially during the playoffs.

 Former NHLer Kevin Bieksa said in an interview that during the Stanley Cup playoffs, he would often play through injuries without telling management or the media.

 Many NHLers have echoed those same sentiments.
-If you’re noticing a player in the NHL that isn’t playing up to snuff, that could often be because he’s playing hurt without telling anyone.
+If you’re noticing a player in the NHL who isn’t playing up to snuff, that could often be because he’s playing hurt without telling anyone.

-The MLB can be a bit deceiving when trying to determine how much fatigue factors into games.
+The MLB can be deceiving when determining how much fatigue factors into games.
 Although teams play more games than any other league in North America, it’s by far the least physically demanding physically.

 But not everyone on the team is standing still for the majority of the game.
-Pitchers are throwing nonstop and it can add up over the course of one or more games.
+Pitchers are throwing nonstop, and it can add up throughout one or more games.

 The magic number for the top starting pitcher seems to be 200 innings pitched per season.
 Usually, that number is reached over about 30-35 games.

-That’s more of a sport factor than a fatigue factor, but there’s no doubt that a sport as physically demanding as football is exhausting for athletes.
+That’s more of a sports factor than a fatigue factor, but there’s no doubt that a sport as physically demanding as football is exhausting for athletes.

 Often, it’s injuries to non-star players that are the big difference-makers in the NFL.
-Sure, injuries to star quarterbacks, running backs and receivers makes a difference, but it’s injuries to the offensive lineman that tend to affect the outcome of games on a regular basis.
+Sure, injuries to star quarterbacks, running backs, and receivers make a difference, but injuries to the offensive lineman tend to affect the outcome of games on a regular basis.

 There are numerous examples of talented teams who have squandered opportunities because their offensive line couldn’t keep them in games.
 Bottom line?
-Make sure you check the injury report before making your bets on the NFL.
+Check the injury report before making your bets on the NFL.

-We mentioned before the example of the Vancouver Canucks in the NHL.
-Former general manager Mike Gillis was one of the first managers in the league to publicly discuss his use of sleep doctors and other research.
+We mentioned the example of the Vancouver Canucks in the NHL.
+Former general manager Mike Gillis was one of the first managers in the league to discuss his use of sleep doctors and other research publicly.

 Since the Canucks face more travel than most North American teams, they’re already at a disadvantage when it comes to fighting fatigue.

-According to the article, at least 75 NHL players currently use the device.
+According to the article, at least 75 NHL players used the device.
 Oshie, in particular, was signed to a contract in 2017 that many deemed an overpayment, but the winger was instrumental in helping the Washington Capitals win their first Stanley Cup in 2018.

-Understand fatigue can help you make better bets but there’s no secret formula that’s guaranteed to win every time.
+Understand fatigue can help you make better bets, but there’s no secret formula that guarantees you will win every time.

 Here are some of the main points that you should keep in mind when factoring in fatigue with your bets.